-In the event that a military student's absence will extend into multiple terms, the student will be granted a Military Leave of Absence while they are deployed.
+If a military student's absence will extend into multiple terms, the student will be granted a Military Leave of Absence while they are deployed.
 The Military Leave of Absence will expire six (6) months after the end of the deployment.
 Students on a Military Leave of Absence will be able to resume their education without the need of reapplying to Post University by contacting the Office of the Registrar.